storj/storj/docs/design/storagenode-graceful-exit-ui.md

 ## Design

 Add a command `storagenode exit-satellite` to initiate a Graceful Exit.

+The command should present a message describing the consequences of starting a graceful exit.
+The user must confirm before continuing.

 The command should present a list of satellites to exit.
 The user needs to type the satellite domain name to start exiting.
 Only satellites that haven't been exited will be displayed.